icrc/psm-mobile-app/README.md

 ### Notes

-- **Library version issues**:
-  - The latest version of `net.openid:appauth` library (**v0.11.1**) currently restricts the user from successful authentication due tot he error:

-    > Audience mismatch / Invalid Token ID

-    To get around this issue, the old version of the library (**0.7.1**) that is currently being used in DHIS2 Android Capture app was settled for.

-    Likewise, the latest version of `androidx.security:security-identity-credential`
-    library (**1.0.0-alpha03**) was leadint to errors, so the previous version (**1.0.0-alpha02**) was settled for.

 - **Android Permissions** - Starting in Android 11 (API level 30), if the user taps Deny for a specific permission more than once during your app's lifetime of installation on a device, the user doesn't see the system permissions dialog if your app requests that permission again.